Donald Trump is making the United States an anti-corruption laughingstock

 The Obama administration supported the Cardin-Lugar provision in the 2010 Dodd-Frank financial reform law, a measure that would require oil and gas companies to publish their payments to foreign governments.
 Shortly after Trump's inauguration, the Republican-led Congress voted to repeal the regulations enacting the Cardin-Lugar provision, which was set to go into effect sometime in the next year.
 The Trump White House issued a statement of administration policy supporting the repeal, and Trump later signed the bill into law on February 14.

 And the Obama administration agreed to join the Extractive Industry Transparency Initiative (EITI), an effort to ramp up transparency of the money governments receive from oil and gas companies and to better track payments to combat rampant corruption in countries suffering from the so-called resource curse.
 Trump's Department of Interior, meanwhile, has sent strong signals that it is backing away from the EITI, informing domestic participants that it was canceling all future meetings with civil-society and industry representatives involved in the effort.
 "They called and told us they were cancelling the meetings," says Danielle Brian, executive director of the Project on Government Oversight and the co-chair of an EITI committee.
-A spokeswoman for the Interior Department disputed that the agency planned to exit EITI, saying that the US "remains a strong supporter" but that "no decision has been made" about future implementation of the initiative.
+A spokeswoman for the Interior Department disputed that the agency planned to exit EITI, saying that the United States "remains a strong supporter" but that "no decision has been made" about future implementation of the initiative.

 The Obama administration also led in the creation of the Open Government Partnership (OGP), a network of governments and civil-society groups that worked on promoting transparency and accountability.
-Jeremy Weinstein, a former National Security Council member and senior diplomatic aide under Obama who helped launch OGP, told Mother Jones that the effort was a departure from prior presidencies because the US had committed to making changes of its own while pressuring other countries to improve their policies.
+Jeremy Weinstein, a former National Security Council member and senior diplomatic aide under Obama who helped launch OGP, told Mother Jones that the effort was a departure from prior presidencies because the United States had committed to making changes of its own while pressuring other countries to improve their policies.
 "As we began, when we arrived in 2009, to think about how to position the US for leadership, we were thinking about how to make up for some lost ground for our own practices," Weinstein says.
 "To be an effective leader on these issues internationally, we need to be an effective leader domestically."
-OGP launched in 2011, and since then the US has produced three reports to the group outlining various domestic reforms, among them joining the EITI.
+OGP launched in 2011, and since then the United States has produced three reports to the group outlining various domestic reforms, among them joining the EITI.

 The Trump administration has yet to say whether it will continue working with OGP.
-(An official with the group says that it has yet to hear from any Trump officials.)
-Not helping matters is the slow pace of staffing inside the administration: Undersecretary positions at the State and Treasury departments overseeing anti-corruption work have yet to be filled.
+(An official with the group says it has yet to hear from any Trump officials.)
+Not helping matters is the slow pace of staffing inside the administration: Undersecretary positions overseeing anti-corruption work at the State Department and the Treasury Department have yet to be filled.

 At recent open-government conferences and meetings around the world, a question hangs over the proceedings: What's going on in the United States?
 "It just sends a terrible message to countries that are trying to improve their governance," says Dan Dudis with the good-government organization Public Citizen.
 "It takes the pressure off them [knowing] they're not going to have the US State Department breathing down their neck to improve governance."